Silkez123/LOL/README.md

 Hello
-My name is Silas
+My name is Silas.
-I think one plus one is a phone
+I think Oneplus is an awesome phone company.
-What's your bame
+What's your name?